-Especially when working with younger students, beginning writers, or reluctant writers it’s good to use a consistent format for writing.
-This is particularly helpful because you don’t have to give the directions over and over again.
+Especially when working with younger students, beginning writers, or reluctant writers, it’s good to use a consistent format for writing.
+This is particularly helpful because you don’t have to give directions over and over again.
 Once the kids are familiar with the format, you can introduce a new theme for writing, and the kids know what to do.
 It makes your life so much easier!
-Later, when they have mastered your format and are well on their way to become awesome authors, you can modify the format and don’t have to provide as much support.
+Later, when they have mastered your format and are well on their way to becoming awesome authors, you can modify the format and don’t have to provide as much support.

 #7: MODEL, MODEL, MODEL

 Model, Model, Model.
 Great writers don’t just learn to write by themselves.
 They learn to write from other writers.
 When first teaching students to write a story, you should model writing a story for all the kids to see.
-You can through the process of selecting my plot, setting, and characters and completing the graphic organizers and finally writing and revising my story.
+You can model the process of selecting a plot, setting, and characters and completing the graphic organizers and finally writing and revising my story.
 One thing I think is particularly important to do when modeling writing is to “think out loud” so the kids know your thought process as you are writing.
 It is also good to explain your reasoning with word choice.
 Why did you describe the character in a certain way, or why did you choose a specific transition word?
 This helps the students see how to “think like a writer.” and they will begin to use the same thinking strategies you model in their own writing.

 #8: GIVE YOUR AWESOME AUTHORS FEEDBACK